ajschumacher/20230916-datadive/readme.md

 # 2023-09-16 DataKind DataDive

+treat ContactsProcessed.csv as the original key determinants of job retention for 6 months or more

+filter used:
+<= apr 21
+because data was pulled Oct 21 2022...

+---

  * RiseBoro https://riseboro.org/
      * meal delivery optimization - manage/optimize routes
      * data exploration - discovery/augmentation on seniors